Which of the following is a primary benefit of representing data ... | Study Prep in Pearson+

 1

-Understand what a frequency distribution is: it is a way to organize raw data by grouping values into classes or categories and showing how often each value or group occurs.
+Understand what a frequency distribution is: it is a way to organize raw data by grouping values into classes or intervals and showing how many data points fall into each class.

-Consider the options given and evaluate them based on the purpose of frequency distributions:
+Consider the options given and evaluate their validity in the context of frequency distributions.
+For example, frequency distributions do not guarantee normality, nor do they eliminate outliers or increase raw data.

-- Frequency distributions do not increase the amount of raw data; they organize existing data.
+Focus on the key benefit of frequency distributions: they help reveal patterns, trends, and the overall shape of the data by showing how data points are distributed across different intervals.

-- They do not eliminate outliers or guarantee any specific distribution shape like normality.
+Conclude that the primary benefit is that frequency distributions make it easier to identify patterns and trends in the data, which aids in understanding and analyzing the data set effectively.

 Watch next